ddelsizov/jenkins-ansible-environment/README.md

 Ansible is deployed on the Jenkins master host, where with the help of a playbook takes care of

-- Installs and configures Jenkis master server, setups admin credentials and supplies a list of few base plugins: ssh, git, github, docker, credential and others
+- Installs and configures Jenkis master server via role from ansible galaxy, setups admin credentials and supplies a list of few base plugins: ssh, git, github, docker, credential and others
  -> playbook.yml, requirements.yml, inventory, ansible.cfg

  - Configures slave credential in master host via Jenkins cli with id "ci_slave" in default credential domain and store.
  -> credential.sh and credential.xml

-- Configures Jenkins slave host with slave and docker roles from ansible galaxy.
+- Configures Jenkins slave host with docker and slave roles from ansible galaxy.
  -> playbook.yml

 Main use cases would be to pull and build projects from GitHub repositories, mainly Dockerfiles to be build and run as containers.